Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

     Examine the output.
 There should be no running `ceph-osd` processes or containers.

-1. Remove the Ceph volume groups.

-    ```bash
-    ncn-s# vgremove -f -v --select 'vg_name=~ceph*'
-    ```

 1. Perform the [Basic Wipe](#basic-wipe) procedure.

 <a name="full-wipe"></a>

 ## Full-Wipe

-This section is the preferred method for all nodes.
-A full wipe includes deleting the Ceph volumes (where applicable), stopping the
-RAIDs, zeroing the disks, and then wiping the disks and RAIDs.
+This section walks a user through cleanly stopping all running services that require partitions, as well removing the node from the Ceph or Kubernetes cluster (as appropriate for the node type).

+This does not zero disks; this will ensure that all disks look raw on the next reboot.

-**IMPORTANT:** For each step, pay attention to whether the command is to be run on a master node, storage node, or worker node.
+***IMPORTANT*** For each step, pay attention to whether the command is to be run on a master node, storage node, or worker node.
 If wiping a different type of node than what a step specifies, then skip that step.

 1. Reset Kubernetes **on worker nodes ONLY**.

-   This will stop kubelet, underlying containers, and remove the contents of `/var/lib/kubelet`.
+   This will stop `kubelet`, stop underlying containers, and remove the contents of `/var/lib/kubelet`.

    1. Reset Kubernetes.